Garage Flooring & Epoxy Coating FAQs

-Epoxy Floor FAQsWhat is the difference between Armor Chip, Armor Granite and Armor II ?
+Epoxy Flooring FAQsWhat is the difference between Armor Chip, Armor Granite and Armor II floor coatings?

 Should I repair my cracks first?

 a.
 Surface prep is the MOST important step of any coating project.
 An improperly prepared floor will result in either a failure, or shortened performance life.
-Prepping can be done by either using the acid etch’ method, or mechanical method.
+Prepping can be done by either using the acid etch method, or grinding.
 New concrete MUST be prepped the same as old concrete.

 To Etch your floor simply wet a section of floor(do in sections from back to front)mix etching solution and sprinkle evenly over wet floor.
 A Garden Watering can works great for this.
 Scrub in vigorously with a stiff bristled shop broom.
 Let sit 5-10 minutes and rinse off.
 Try to avoid as best as possible of running rinse water over an already etched surface.
 You do not want to over etch.
 If it is unavoidable keep the already etched section wet and before rinsing the new section neutralize the acid.
 This will prevent over etching.
 If rinse water is running over finished driveways, keep surface wet and or neutralize prior to rinsing.

 e.
 Oily/greasy floors: No standard coating can stick to an oily floor.
 We carry an excellent Oil/Grease Emulsifier which converts oil and petroleum products into a soapy solution which gets rinsed away.
 If your floor is oil soaked and/or stained, after degreasing and etch, check with the water drop test to see if still beading or if the water displays a rainbow color.
 You may need to degrease and etch several times to remove oil stains, they can be very stubborn and difficult to remove.
-Some stains are impossible to remove, if so, then you need to use our Oil Stop Primer which is a special primer designed to stick to oily floors.
+Another effective method is to clean oil stains with Tide Detergent, scrub some Tide into the stain and then scrub some dilute muriatic acid into the Tide, the stain should start bubbling out.
+You may have to do it more than once.
+Make sure that after using any cleaning agent that you rinse and clean the spots thoroughly with TSP to remove any cleaning residues.
+Some stains are impossible to remove, if all of the above has failed, then you need to use our Oil Stop Primer which is a special primer designed to stick to oily floors.
 This is an excellent product that is patent-pending.

 Surface spider cracks can be filled in with the epoxy.
-Hair line cracks that run the depth of the slab and all larger cracks should be repaired with either our Crack and Joint Compound or our Instant Crack Repair Compound.
+Hair line cracks that run the depth of the slab and all larger cracks should be repaired with either our Crack and Joint Compound or our Ready Coat Crack Repair Compound.
 Trying to fill cracks that run the depth of the slab will consume large amounts of costly epoxy product and may end up like a bottomless pit if there is a void under the crack.
-The instant crack compound can be used after etching.
+The ready coat crack compound can be used after etching.
 Mix equal parts of A & B and putty knife into cracks and scrape smooth.
 Then apply coating right over it, no need to let harden.
-If using the crack and joint compound, apply after etching, mix with up to 50lbs of playground sand(purchased locally) till you get a pasty dry type of grout.
-Trowel or putty knife into cracks,scrape smooth and let cure for 24 hrs prior to coating over.How does your epoxy compare to a cycloaliphatic epoxy?
+The crack & joint compound can be applied before etching, mix with up to 50lbs of playground sand(purchased locally) till you get a pasty dry type of grout.
+Trowel or putty knife into cracks,scrape smooth and let cure for 24 hrs prior to etching and coating over.How does your epoxy compare to a cycloaliphatic epoxy?